Skip to content

 Mutual Report vs Licensed-Adjuster Report: The Difference

-After a material-damage accident, two very different documents are often confused with each other: the mutual report that drivers fill out themselves, and the **official report
+After a material-damage accident, two very different documents are often confused with each other: the mutual report that drivers fill out themselves, and the report prepared b

 29 May, 2026

-Right after a collision, one of the first questions is: do I need to call the police?
-In Türkiye, 155 reaches the Police (Emniyet) and *156 reaches the Gendarmerie (Jandarma)
+Right after a collision, one of the first questions is: do I need to call emergency services?
+In Türkiye, emergency health, police, gendarmerie, fire and disaster response are rout

 Don't wait — install it today.